Kevin Keegan: My Life in Football (Review)

 In his new book ‘My Life in football’.
 Kevin, documents the teams he’s played for with the successes, issues and failures along the way.
 Those that have followed Keegan’s football career will recognise many of the stories in the book from countless interviews and two previous autobiographies.
 But this publication centres on his Football life rather than his upbringing in Doncaster.

-Keegan has never been able to stay silent when he sees lies and injustices.
+Keegan, known for his integrity, has never been able to stay silent when he sees lies and injustices.
 In this manuscript, he doesn’t hold back.
 He calls out Brian Clough for bullying.
 Alex Ferguson for gamesmanship.
 The FA for not supporting him as England manager.
 Bobby Robson for not telling him why he was dropped from the England squad.
 Lawrie McMenemy for suggesting he was not trying in a Southampton match and calling his team ‘cheats’ (a red rag to a bull for Keegan).
 Liverpool for their ‘arrogance.’
 Manchester City for their ‘parsimony’.
 And, of course, he doesn’t hold back on himself.
 After all, this is the man who said he wasn’t up to managing England and promptly quit.

 After starting at Scunthorpe United.
 He was adored by the Liverpool kop under the charismatic manager Bill Shankly whose influence on Keegan was profound.
 Shanks taught Kevin ‘a way of life, how to deal with people and understand the importance of doing things the right way’.
 Kevin later made the move to Hamburg in Germany.
 Making himself just as loved out there, after a difficult start.
 Winning the European footballer of the year award twice 1979 & 1980.